 The Chalice Foundation

-A Celebration Day for Girls is an initiative of the Chalice Foundation, a not-for-profit social enterprise dedicated to promoting positive menstrual culture.
+Celebration Day for Girls is an initiative of the Chalice Foundation, a not-for-profit social enterprise dedicated to challenging negative cultural norms, provide quality menstrual education for diverse settings and groups, support menstrual educators and to generally promote a positive menstrual culture.

 We provide a non-judgemental, non-directive and inclusive space.